python/devguide/triaging.rst

  .. note::

-   Although triagers have the permission to close PRs/issues, a core developer must take the final action in doing so.
-A triager should never directly close a PR/issue.
+   Although triagers have the permission to close PRs, a core developer must take the final action in doing so.
+A triager should never directly close a PR.
 Instead, triagers can make use of the ``stale`` and ``invalid`` labels to suggest that it should be closed.